 UNAIDS Inter-Agency Task Team on Education

-The UNAIDS Inter-Agency Task Team (IATT) on Education was created in 2002 to support accelerated and improved education sector responses to HIV and AIDS.
-It is convened by UNESCO and includes UNAIDS cosponsoring agencies, bilateral agencies and donors, and civil society.
+The UNAIDS Inter-Agency Task Team (IATT) on Education was created in 2002 to support accelerated and improved education sector responses to HIV.
+It is convened by UNESCO and includes UNAIDS cosponsoring agencies, other multilaterals, bilateral agencies, private donors, civil society, and academia.

-- Encouraging alignment and harmonisation within and across agencies to support global and country level actions.
+- Improved collaboration within and across agencies to support harmonized and cost-effective global and country-level actions.